CLTC Range testing

 The testing procedure starts with fully charging the vehicle’s battery and leaving it parked overnight.
 The next day, the vehicle is driven on the dynamometer following the speed profile of the CLTC until the battery is completely depleted or the vehicle cannot maintain a minimum speed of 40 km/h (25 mph).
 The total distance traveled by the vehicle during the test is recorded as the preliminary range estimate.

 However, this estimate is then adjusted by a correction factor to account for variations in driving conditions, such as temperature, terrain, and driver behavior.
 The correction factor is based on data collected from real-world driving by EV owners in different regions of China.
-The final range estimate is the product of the preliminary range estimate and the correction factor.
+The final range estimate is the product of the preliminary and correction factors.

 How does the CLTC compare to other test cycles?